The Simplest Form of the Lorentz Transformations: Space described by Vectors

 The infinitesimal generator of a boost in direction $\vec\w$ ($\vec\w^2=1$) is then a symmetric matrix: \begary{rcl} {\bf B}&=&\bmtx{cccc} 0 & \w_x & \w_y & \w_z\\ \w_x & 0 & 0 & 0\\ \w_y & 0 & 0 & 0\\ \w_z & 0 & 0 & 0\\ \emtx\\ \endary The matrix exponential required for a boost with finite velocity \begary{rcl} {\bf L}&=&\exp{({\bf B}\,\tau)}\\ {\bf x}'&=&{\bf L}\,{\bf x} \endary with $\cosh{\tau}=\y$ and $\beta\y=\sinh{\tau}$ is given by \begary{rcl} {\bf L}&=&\bmtx{cccc} L_{tt} & L_{tx} &L_{ty} &L_{tz} \\ L_{tx} & L_{xx} &L_{xy} &L_{xz} \\ L_{ty} & L_{xy} &L_{yy} &L_{yz} \\ L_{tz} & L_{xz} &L_{yz} &L_{zz} \\ \emtx\,. \endary The matrix elements are: \begary{rcl} L_{tt}&=&\y\\ L_{xx}&=& 1 + (\y-1)\,\w_x^2\\ L_{xx}&=& 1 + (\y-1)\,\w_y^2\\ L_{xx}&=& 1 + (\y-1)\,\w_z^2\\ \endary and \begary{rclp{5mm}rcl} L_{tx}&=& -\y\,\beta\,\w_x && L_{xy}&=&(\y-1)\,\w_x\,\w_y\\ L_{ty}&=&-\y\,\beta\,\w_y && L_{xz}&=& (\y-1)\,\w_x\,\w_z \\ L_{tz}&=& -\y\,\beta\,\w_z && L_{yz}&=&(\y-1)\,\w_y\,\w_z\\ \endary where $\w_x^2+\w_y^2+\w_z^2=1$.

 The conventional presentation of special relativity gives no {\it logical} argument why space-time should have a Minkowski type geometry and no reason why space-time {\it should} have $3+1$ dimensions: At first sight it seems straightforward to extend this formalism to any number of spatial and temporal dimensions by extending the size of the rotation and boost matrices.
+The Hamiltonian Clifford algebra, suggested here, is in this respect considerably more restrictive.
+This provides a degree of explanatory power that the CVF can not provide~\cite{qed_paper}.